john-cd/rust_howto/bk/drafts/categories/aerospace/index.md

 See [[code_verification | Code Verification]].

-- How tools like `kani` might be used to prove properties of Rust code
+- How tools like `kani` might be used to prove properties of Rust code.

 ### Concurrency